iqiyi/dpvs/doc/faq.md

 * `/etc/dpvs.conf`

 You can modify `dpvs.conf`, and refer `conf/xxx.sample`.
 Some parameters are configurable during run-time (on-fly), while others are configurable in initialization stage only.
+Refer to `conf/dpvs.conf.items` for all available parameters and corresponding type, default value and supported value range.
 Pls use `kill -SIGHUP <DPVS-PID>` to reload the former on-fly kind of parameters in `dpvs.conf`.

 * `ipvsadm`, `keepalived`, `quagga`/`ospfd`/`bgpd`